IIHIHIKII/ZenIP-private/ZenIP-000.md

     the tools or environment used in Horizen development.
     This ZenIP-0000 is an example of a Process ZenIP. **TODO: we should have one of these already to describe the current and future decision making process at ZBF i.e. how does the board function and what is its relationship with Horizen Community Council and other official bodies.PeaStew**

+**little bit of a chicken and egg problem. first we need to establish a ZenIP process (with ZenIP-0000) before we can add others.
+But generally agree that once live we should add appropriate Process ZenIPs for processes we already use/adhere to.Jonas**

 New categories may be added by consensus (> 67%) among the ZenIP Editors.

 ## ZenIP Status